 E-mail address for each corresponding author should be included in the Title Page of the Manuscript.

-If there is author group on manuscript, please provide a note that describes where the full membership list is available for the readers.
+If there is an author group on the manuscript, please provide a note that describes where the full membership list is available for the readers.

-Membership list can be listed in the Acknowledgments, in Supporting Information, or on the internet.
+Membership lists can be listed in the Acknowledgments, in Supporting Information, or on the internet.

-Introduction should be in to context and allow readers to know the aim and significance of the study.
+The introduction should be in context and allow readers to know the aim and significance of the study.

 Define the issues mentioned and why it is important